 This course provides the fundamentals of chemistry as it applies to the water industry.
-The intent is to lay the foundation so operators can understand more advanced theories involving chemical reactions in water.
-The topics will include the theory behind pH, alkalinity and titrations.
+The intent is to lay the foundation for operators to understand more advanced theories involving chemical reactions in water.
+Topics include the theory behind pH, alkalinity and titrations.
 These topics are supported by concepts such as chemical equations, equilibriums, acid base theory and buffering capacity.

 Industry experience or completion of level two portion of the Water Treatment Technology program.

 Upon completion of Introduction of Water Chemistry, the student should be able to: